curityio/account-linking-recipes/doc/3-external-account-behavior.md

 ## Query Account Data

-After login you can query account
+After running this flow you can query the account data, as described in the [Default Behavior](./1-default-behavior.md) page.\

-If you query data you will see that there is a single account record and no linked accounts.\
+You will see that there is a single account record and no linked accounts.\
-The data shape is the same as the default password behavior.\
 The username saved is the subject claim from the Azure AD system.

 | account_id | username | email |